Career

 possible should produce more admissions to nursing and residential care

-facilities and to home health care.
-Job growth also is expected in units
+facilities and referrals to home healthcare.
+Job growth also is expected

-that provide specialized long-term rehabilitation for stroke and head
+in units that provide specialized long-term rehabilitation for stroke

-injury patients, as well as units that treat Alzheimer's victims.
+and head injury patients, as well as units that treat Alzheimer's

 Employment in home

-health care is expected to increase rapidly in response to the growing
+healthcare is expected to increase in response to the growing number of

-number of older persons with functional disabilities, consumer
+older persons with functional disabilities, consumer preference for care

-preference for care in the home, and technological advances that make it
+in the home, and technological advances that make it possible to bring

 Overall